-The SSA’s 2011 government shutdown contingency plan stated that new and pending Social Security applications would continue to be processed as well as requests for appeals.
+The SSA’s 2013 government shutdown contingency plan stated that new and pending Social Security applications would continue to be processed as well as requests for appeals.
+However, because these functions are carried out by the state Disability Determination Offices, each state will decide whether to continue these operations or stop them.
 The most likely scenario is that applications will be processed but with some delay.
 The delay will be dependent on how many employees are retained and how long the shutdown lasts.

 Most of the time, threats of a shutdown are averted at the last minute.
 Hopefully, the same happens this time.
 I will continue to monitor the situation and report on the 2017 Social Security contingency plan when it is released.
 If a shutdown occurs, I will be in touch with all of my clients to advise them on how this situation will affect them depending upon the current status of their claim.